Medical Simulation Fellowship

 Assistant Professor of Emergency Medicine

 Dr. Michelle Hughes is the Director of Medical Simulation at the University of Wisconsin Department of Emergency Medicine.
-Dr. Hughes completed medical school at the University of Maryland.
-She moved to the Midwest for her emergency medicine residency at the University of Chicago Medical Center and stayed in Chicago to complete a simulation fellowship with the Rush/Cook County Hospital System.
-She has been involved in simulation organizations nationally and is currently a board member in the Emergency Medicine Section of the Society for Simulation in Healthcare (SSH), as well as the Simulation Academy of the Society for Academic Emergency Medicine (SAEM).
+She earned her medical degree from the University of Maryland before completing her emergency medicine residency at the University of Chicago Medical Center.
+She remained in Chicago to pursue a simulation fellowship through the Rush/Cook County Hospital System.

 How to Apply

-Email your CV and a personal statement detailing your research interests and career aspirations to Michelle Hughes, MD, at mdhughes@medicine.wisc.edu.
+Application Process: Email your CV and a personal statement detailing your research interests and career aspirations to Kristina Maynard, fellowship coordinator, at kmaynard@medicine.wisc.edu.
 Letters of reference may be required at a later point.

-Candidates must have graduated in good standing from an ACGME-accredited emergency medicine residency program and must be board-certified or board-eligible in emergency medicine.
+Candidates must have graduated in good standing from an ACGME-accredited emergency medicine residency program and must be board-certified or board-eligible in emergency medicine by the time of employment.